lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 [**Steve McConnell – Code Complete: A Practical Handbook of Software Construction**](https://en.wikipedia.org/wiki/Code_Complete)

-An impressive work, guiding software development in general, paying a lot of reader's attention on code style, Exhaustive explanations included.
+An impressive work, guiding software development in general, paying a lot of reader's attention on the code style, exhaustive explanations included.